-Atlantic City is a popular casino destination located in New Jersey, United States that trails only Las Vegas for annual wagering volume by US city.
+Atlantic City is a popular casino destination located in New Jersey, United States that trails only Nevada and Pennsylvania for annual wagering volume by US state.
 Because Las Vegas and Atlantic City are on opposite sides of the country (2500 miles apart) they hardly compete.
-Also, while many tourists fly to Las Vegas, the bulk of Atlantic City visitors drive in as New York City is 130 miles away and Philadelphia is 55 miles away.
-I often hear people refer to Atlantic City as a mini Las Vegas, but this quite the stretch.
+Also, while many tourists fly to Las Vegas, the bulk of Atlantic City visitors drive in, as New York City is just 130 miles away.
+I often hear people refer to Atlantic City as a mini Las Vegas, but that’s quite the stretch.

 To be frank, nothing compares to Las Vegas overall.
-No matter what you’re looking for, you can do it all here.
-Indoor sky diving, chopper rides over the Grand Canyon, huge aquariums, headliner entertainers, excellent food from around the globe, best swimming pools, beautiful woman and the list goes on and on and then there’s casinos which are also tops.
+No matter what you’re looking for, you can do it all there.
+Indoor sky diving, chopper rides over the Grand Canyon, huge aquariums, headliner entertainers, excellent food from around the globe, the best swimming pools, beautiful woman and the list goes on and on and then there are the casinos which are world renowned.

 In Atlantic City there are some interesting historic sites and a beach, but casinos are far more the main draw.
 Of course slots, blackjack, baccarat, craps and roulette are the most popular casino games everywhere in the US and Atlantic City is no exception.
-However, where they kick all other casino towns to the curve is their diverse selection of alternate games such as Sic Bo, Pai Gow Tiles, Caribbean Stud, Texas Hold’em Bonus, Let it Ride, and of course our favorite 3 Card Poker.
-For these games the 12 Atlantic City casinos have about as many tables as Las Vegas has in their 122.
-In this article I’ll discuss our favorite Atlantic City table game 3 Card Poker.
+However, where they kick all other casino towns to the curb is their diverse selection of alternate games such as Sic Bo, Pai Gow Tiles, Caribbean Stud, Texas Hold’em Bonus, Let it Ride, and of course our favorite 3-Card Poker.

 Where to Play Three Card Poker in Atlantic City?

 It would seem like this is a trivial question, and if you’re visiting by car perhaps in some ways it is, for most it is not.
-First off, if you’re visiting Atlantic City by air, bus, or train and planning to spend the night where you stay might be a concern.
+Parking is available at each casino, but expect to pay $5 to $10 for the afternoon and evening.
+If you’re visiting Atlantic City by air, bus, or train and planning to spend the night, where you stay might be of concern.
 Let me start by covering the layout of Atlantic City.

 Atlantic City Casino Map